Better Me

 Here’s What to Do When You Get a Stiff Neck

 You probably know the feeling.
-You wake up in an uncomfortable position, spend a long time driving or sit in front of your computer for too long, and you develop a stiff neck.
+You wake up from sleeping in an awkward position, spend a long time driving or sit in front of your computer for too long, and you develop neck pain and stiffness.
 It’s a common issue for a lot of people.
 The Centers for Disease Control and Prevention (CDC) reports that approximately 16% of adults in 2018 said they experienced neck pain that lasted for at least a day within the past three months.

 But you don’t have to suffer with the discomfort.
 Tricia O’Driscoll, a Banner Health physical therapist, explained what causes a stiff neck and what you can do to feel better.